 WAV – Wheelchair Accessible Vehicle.
-A vehicle you can drive from your wheelchair, internal transfer or be a passenger.
+A vehicle you can drive from your wheelchair or internal transfer to the driver seat or be a passenger.
 I have a WAV and it has improved my independence to the point I no longer have to depend on my husband to be my personal chauffeur.
 Where can you get one?
 How much are they?
 What adaptions can I have?
 I will do my best to answer all of these questions and many more.

 What Is A WAV?

 A WAV – “Wheelchair Accessible Vehicle” can be a van, caddy or some other type of vehicle big enough to take a wheelchair user inside.
 Myself, I have a Ford Transit Van, this has room for my electric wheelchair and up to 4 passengers.

 There are many ways a wheelchair user may travel/drive a WAV.
 To my knowledge, you have:

 - Wheelchair user as a passenger – The wheelchair user is a full-time passenger in the vehicle and someone else drive the vehicle.